cs1302uga/cs1302-styleguide/README.md

 ### Additional Emacs Configurations

-If you followed the instructions provided by your instructor to enable the CSCI 1302 shell profile on `odin`, then the Emacs that you have access to is pre-configured to let you use additional Emacs packages using [use-package](https://github.com/jwiegley/use-package).
+If you followed the instructions provided by your instructor to enable the CSCI 1302 shell profile on Odin, then the Emacs that you have access to is pre-configured to let you use additional Emacs packages using [use-package](https://github.com/jwiegley/use-package).
 If you include `use-package` declarations in your Emacs configuration file, then Emacs